WebAssembly/component-model/design/mvp/Linking.md

 runtime and thus mostly only relevant when talking about entire end-to-end workflows (like we'll do next).

+Regardless of whether or not memory is shared when linking, when two (child) modules or components are linked together to create a new (parent) component, the Component Model gives two options for how the parent represents its
+children:
+* A parent component can **inline** its children, literally storing the child module or component binaries in a contiguous byte range inside the parent (via the `core:module` and `component` sections in the [binary format]).
+* A parent component can **import** its children, using the import name to refer to modules or components stored in an external shared registry that is mutually known to later stages in the deployment pipeline (specifically with the [`depname`] case of `importname` in the text and binary format).

 Given this terminology, the following diagram shows how the different forms of linking can be used together in the context of C/C++:
 <p align="center"><img src="examples/images/combined-linking.svg" width="800"></p>